pjagga/mutation-testing-stryker/README.md

 ### Try it yourself

 checkout "step1" branch to explore a simple example

+For more information follow steps in this [blog](https://medium.com/@priyanka.jagga/introduction-to-mutation-testing-with-stryker-1338451ad4e5)